sourcegraph/about/handbook/engineering/batch-changes/goals.md

 #### 10 year vision

-> Automate code changes are a common practice for all developers.
+> Automated code changes are a common practice for all developers.

 ## Mission

-We allow users to focus on changing their code, without having to do any plumbing.
+We allow developers to focus on changing their code, without having to do any plumbing.
 We help users drive changesets to completion without relying on spreadhseets and painful coordination.
-We also want to make writing and running code that changes code more accessible.
+Later on, we  want to make writing and running code that changes code more accessible.

 # Strategy